zabihshaik/zabihshaik/README.md

 # Hi 👋 , I'm Zabihulla Shaik, Web Developer

 - 🔭 I’m currently working on HTML, CSS and JavaScript
-- 🌱 I’m currently building projects with MERN Stack
+- 🌱 I’m currently building projects with MERN Stack, Typescript
-- 👯 I’m looking to collaborate on GitHub and Open Source
+- 👯 I’m looking to collaborate on GitHub and Open Source Projects
-- 🤔 I’m looking for help with Open Source Contribution
+- 🔭 Working on Omdena UAE Local Chapter Challenge as a Collaborator
 - 💬 Ask me about Web Development
 - 📫 How to reach me: informshaikz@gmail.com
 - ⚡ Fun fact: Transitioned into Web Development in 2021 after working as an Accounts Manager for around 7 years in UAE.